 The complaint will be shared with the President of the College and an initial fact finding process will commence while considering the protection of the whistleblower, conflict of interests, and confidentiality.
 Should the Executive Director of Human Resources be identified as the party of concern, complaints should be directed to the President of the College.
-Should the President of the College be identified as the party of concern, complaints should be directed to the President of the College will follow procedures as noted in respective collective bargaining agreements and the non-union contract that addresses misconduct and/or insubordination.
+Should the President of the College be identified as the party of concern, complaints should be directed to the Regional Board of Trustee Chair.
+If sufficient evidence is found, the College will follow procedures as noted in respective collective bargaining agreements and the non-union contract that addresses misconduct and/or insubordination.
 The College will consider unpaid suspension as an intermediary action should further investigation be needed.
 The College will follow appeals and grievance procedures as noted by the respective agreements and handbook.